-Granada is best known as the home of the Alhambra, one of the the most famous fortresses/palaces in the world.
-However, there is a LOT more to this fascinating city than royal palaces.
+Granada is best known as the home of the Alhambra, one of the most famous fortresses/palaces in the world.
+However, there is a lot more to this fascinating city than royal palaces.

 We, of course, recommend spending as much time as possible in every location we write about.
 Granada is no exception.
 However, if your time is limited you can see the major sites in Granada in one day.
 You’ll miss out on tons of local flavor, but it’s still worth visiting if only on a day trip.

 Below we will talk about visiting the Alhambra, and a multitude of other things to do in Granada.

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 What can we really say about the Alhambra that hasn’t been said a million times?
 It’s one of the most written-about sites in Spain, and the most visited in the country with over two million people flocking to it each year.